Rubyx-IO/d6-developer-portal/index.md

 It is possible to request the API via other languages for which ad hoc packages are available, e.g. [bigQueryR](https://code.markedmondson.me/bigQueryR/) or [bigrquery](https://bigrquery.r-dbi.org/) for `R`.

-In the example below we will present an example of a query using the Python Client.
+In this documentation, we only present an example of a query using the Python Client.
 Tutorials for other languages are available [here](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries#client-libraries-install-python).

 *Install the client library*